-Players on a team for the first time, may be good players but don't seem to be playing well together.
+Players on a soccer team for the first time, may be good players but don't seem to be playing well together.
 Many will say they just need some time to understand how each other plays.
 This is it.
-A.S.T. accelerates this process.
-It pushes players to realize immediately when they are out of sync with each other and pulls them back into the "zone."
+Aerobic Soccer Training or A.S.T. accelerates this process.
+It pushes soccer players to realize immediately when they are out of sync with each other and pulls them back into the "zone."

 A.S.T. gives you the building blocks to execute any move that you wish.
 The movements can be adapted or blended together to give you a desired outcome that appears spontaneously in any situation.
 From A.S.T., combinations of moves can be linked together to give your game the continuous flow that every player is looking for.
 Every movement in A.S.T. is done quickly, smoothly and in preparation for the next situation.
 You will form deftness to your touch that will have you consistently adapting to your newly acquired skills.
 Above all though, the greatest emphasis is on enjoying your personal movements and being comfortable with your inherent style.
 The building blocks are given and its up to you on how you want to put it together.

 Creates mental framework for moves to be instinctive

 Helps player to understand personal strengths and weaknesses